EUMETNET/RODEO-WS-202506-/README.md

 The content of this repo are primarily exmaples of Discovery Metadata.
 Some of the example are not WMO Core Metadata Profile (WCMP) Version 2 compliant. <br>
 <br>
 Where the content name starts `urn.wmo.md.{centre_id}.{local_identifier}` the content does comply with WCMP2. <br>
-Where the content name starts `OSLO` the contrent was created at the Oslo workshop in June 2025.
+Where the content name starts `OSLO` the content was created at the Oslo workshop in June 2025. <br>
+Where the content name starts `Current` the content represents the current version of discovery metadata.